Warrant of Arrest Out for Wanjigi, Wife Over Fraudulent Acquisition of Westlands Land

 Read: Wanjigi Blames Uhuru, Raila After Night Raid At Kwacha Offices

-The 0.34414 hectares land has been under investigation since 2018 after it was found that it had three different title deeds.
+The 0.34414 hectares of land has been under investigation since 2018 after it was found that it had three different title deeds.

-Hemanshu Velji, Kaneez Noorani, Mohammed Noorani, Mohammed Hassanali, Promchand Dhodia, Augustina Kairu, and Ministry of Lands officer Fredrick Indhalo, according to the DCI, should be charged in connection with the scam.
+Hemanshu Velji, Kaneez Noorani, Mohammed Noorani, Promchand Dhodia, Augustina Kairu, and Ministry of Lands officer Fredrick Indhalo, according to the DCI, should be charged in connection with the scam.

 The three title deeds are held by Wanjigi and his spouse through their company Aerum Ltd; businesswoman Cissy Kalunde Musembi; and Horizon Hills Ltd.

 “The title deed in question was never issued by the government.
-The suspects only come together with intentions to forge a title with intention to defraud Kenroid Ltd,” said DCI in his file to the DPP dated December 10.
+The suspects only come together with intentions to forge a title with the intention to defraud Kenroid Ltd,” said DCI in his file to the DPP dated December 10.

 The presidential hopeful has been holed up in the offices since Monday night when armed men who identified themselves as police officers stormed in.